EaseUS VideoKit

 Related Article>>AAC vs MP3

-Compatibility: AAC is used by Apple devices mainly so it is compatible with iPhone, iPad, and Macbook.
+Compatibility: AAC is used by Apple devices mainly, so it is compatible with iPhones, iPads, and Macbooks.
 Also, you can download AAC tracks from iTunes.
-You can play M4A files with various audio players, including Microsoft Music, Apple Music, Microsoft Windows Media.
+You can play M4A files with various audio players, including Microsoft Music, Apple Music, and Microsoft Windows Media.

 Related Article>>MKV vs MP4